Skip to main content

 How Do Air Conditioners Work?

 On July 17th, 1902, Willis Carrier invented the first modern air conditioning system.
 Carrier’s invention helped give rise to numerous industries that continue to power our economy today.
-In the early years, air conditioning helped boost manufacturing of everything from baked goods to wartime supplies.
-It led directly to summer movie blockbusters as people flocked to cooled theaters to escape the heat.
-Precise control of temperature and humidity has even enabled the development of indoor shopping malls, transatlantic flight and the computers and servers that power the internet.
 Today’s “modern” cooling systems still operate on the same basic principles, providing comfortably chilled air to people inside.
 So, how do air conditioners work?

 This drawing, the result of Willis Carrier’s groundbreaking design, was submitted to Sackett & Wilhelms on July 17, 1902 and provided the basis for the invention that would change the world, the first modern air conditioning system.

-How Does Air Conditioning Work To Cool Your Home?
+How Air Conditioning Works To Cool Your Home

-A typical air conditioning system, often referred to as “central air” or “split-system air conditioning”, normally includes the following:
+A typical air conditioning system, often referred to as “a central air conditioning system” or “split-system air conditioning”, normally includes the following:

 • a thermostat that controls system operation